Evi (software): Financing

 On 7 May 2007, True Knowledge Ltd. announced it would be "actively seeking investments following several years of internally-funded development".
 Then, on 17 September 2007, Octopus Ventures, a British venture capitalist firm, announced its investment of more than $1.2 million into True Knowledge, the first significant investment into the company, allowing it to further develop its website and achieve critical milestones towards bringing the True Knowledge Answer Engine to market.
 On 30 July 2008, True Knowledge announced it had raised another $4 million in a second round of funding from Octopus Ventures and other investors that would be used towards expanding its staff, developing new products, and moving towards a rollout within 12 months.

+Evi was purchased by Amazon in 2013, which created speculation about Amazon building its own smartphone.

 Evi app

-Evi was launched to the public in January 2012 through the iTunes App Store and Android Marketplace (Now rebranded as Google Play).
+Evi was launched to the public in January 2012 through the iTunes App Store and Android Marketplace (now rebranded as Google Play).
+The following month, Apple initially threatened to pull Evi from its App Store for being too similar to its own product Siri, but allowed it to remain in the App Store.

 Evi is a cloud-based Artificial Intelligence (AI) which builds upon the core semantic search technology developed by the company and adds conversation, external APIs, location sensitivity and other features.
 Users can talk to Evi via an iPhone and Android app.
 Voice is supported.
 The company calls this "conversational search".

 In May an update was released on both Android and iOS that introduced voice controls for phone, SMS, and Email.
-This was announced as the first phase of phone control updates which will add further functionality and deeper integration with device features.
+This was announced as the first phase of phone control updates which are planned to add further functionality and deeper integration with device features.